 Any trekking that takes you over snowy passes at an altitude of 4000/5000m or more is doable during the dry and temperate season of autumn and spring.

 Also, the main attraction of these treks is the majestic Himalayas.
 And the clear sky of this time accommodates a spectacular view of the Himalayas.

 Trekking in Spring Season (March to May)

 Spring is another best time to go trekking in Nepal.

 It starts to get hot and hazy late in May.
 Still, not a bad time.
 At other times, the cloudless sky offers a clear view.
-Dry and moderate temperature of this season makes trekking to high altitude possible.
-Therefore, treks like Annapurna Base Camp Trek, Manaslu Circuit Trek, Everest Three Passes Trekking, Tsum Valley Trekking etc. can be done.
+The dry and moderate temperature of this season makes trekking to high altitude possible.

-The best part about trekking in spring are the colorful flowers that cover the hills and mountains.
+The best part about Spring trekking are the colorful flowers that cover the hills and roadways.
 They make walking a very pleasant experience.

-The number of trekkers are highest in March.
-It starts to dwindle by May and only a few trekker are seen during early monsoon.
+The number of trekkers is highest in March.
+It starts to dwindle by May and only a few trekker treks during early monsoon.
 In comparison to autumn, spring sees lesser trekkers.